Jyothsna25/CODTECH-TASK-2/README.md

 **Initialize Frontend:** Use `create-react-app` to set up the React project in the client directory. </br>
 **Initialize Backend:** Set up the Express project in the server directory using npm init and install necessary dependencies.
 ### Development Phase:
-**Frontend Development:**
+**Frontend Development:** </br>
--Create React components for different sections (e.g., Home, Projects, About, Contact). </br>
+- Create React components for different sections (e.g., Home, Projects, About, Contact). </br>
--Implement routing using react-router-dom for navigation between pages. </br>
+- Implement routing using react-router-dom for navigation between pages. </br>
--Design and style components using CSS, SASS, or styled-components. </br>
+- Design and style components using CSS, SASS, or styled-components. </br>
-**Backend Development:**
+**Backend Development:** </br>
--Set up Express server and define routes using routing concept.
+- Set up Express server and define routes using routing concept.

 To run this application in your machine: </br>
 - clone the project from github. </br>